minollisantiago/Getting-and-Cleaning-Data-Peer-Assessment/README.md

 * Step 5: Creates the final tidy data set and writes it into a .txt file in the working directory.
 This step includes the computation of the average of the selected measurements for each activity and each subject.

+###Tidy Data Set Notes
+The tidy dataset provided for the assignment is also included in this repo, it is a .txt file with the following particularities:

+* Row names were not included in the dataset, this makes it easier to write/read the file.
+* Column names are included in the file, to identify the variables.
+* Values were separated using the comma (",").

 ###A final note on reading the tidy dataset
 If you load the TidyDataSet.txt into memory, remember to set the arguments header to TRUE and sep to "," when you call the read.table() function, here is an example:

 ```{r}
 read.table("TidyDataSet.txt", sep = ",", header = TRUE)